RITRacingSoftware/BMS/README.md

 ## Installation
 We utilize Docker to build anywhere.
 Install it from [docker.com](https://www.docker.com/).

-If you would like to build on Windows, there are additional steps, see [Docker's windows instructions](https://docs.docker.com/docker-for-windows/install-windows-home/)
+If you would like to build on Windows, there are additional steps, see [Docker's windows instructions](https://docs.docker.com/docker-for-windows/install-windows-home/) and [here](#Windows)

 ## Building Everything/Running all tests
 Once docker is installed, use `docker-build.sh` to build the docker image.